The Ultimate Guide To Ecotourism In Panama

 The thick rainforests along the Panama Canal are the most studied tropical forest in the world.

-Then there is the newly opened Museum of Biodiversity designed by world-famous architect Frank Gehry and the Smithsonian Tropical Research Center, which is the only bureau of the Smithsonian Institution based outside of the United States and is dedicated to understanding the past, present and future of tropical ecosystems and their relevance to human welfare.
+Panama is home to the newly opened Museum of Biodiversity designed by world-famous architect Frank Gehry and the Smithsonian Tropical Research Center, which is the only bureau of the Smithsonian Institution based outside of the United States and is dedicated to understanding the past, present and future of tropical ecosystems and their relevance to human welfare.

 The Smithsonian Tropical Research Center grew out of the Barro Colorado Research Station in the Panama Canal Zone, which was established in 1923 and is one of the world's leading tropical research organizations.